pearcej/cpp4python/_sources/IntroC++/whylearncpp.rst

-Why Learn another programming Language?
+Why Learn Another Programming Language?
 =======================================

 Python is a great language for beginning programming for several reasons.